frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/data/data-import.md

 ![Blank Template](/docs/assets/img/setup/data-import/blank-template-file.png)

-Open the downloaded template in a spreadsheet application (like Excel, Numbers, or Libre Office) and enter the the data below the column headings shown as follows:
+Open the downloaded template in a spreadsheet application (like Excel, Numbers, or Libre Office) and enter the data below the column headings shown as follows:

 ![Customer Template with Data](/docs/assets/img/setup/data-import/customer-template-with-data.png)